EGO4D/forecasting/README.md

 For more information on Ego4D or to download the dataset, read: [Start Here](https://ego4d-data.org/docs/start-here/).

 ## Installation
-This code requires Python>=3.7 (this a requirement of pytorch video).
+This code requires Python>=3.8.
 If you are using Anaconda, you can create a clean virtual environment with the required Python version with the following command:

-`conda create -n ego4d_forecasting python=3.7`
+`conda create -n ego4d_forecasting python=3.8`

-To proceed with the installation, you should then activate the virtual environment with the following command:
+To proceed with the installation, you should activate the virtual environment with the following command:

 `conda activate ego4d_forecasting`

+We provide two ways to install the repository: a manual installation and a package-based installation.
+### Manual installation
+This installation is recommended if you want to modify the code in place and see the results immediately (without having to re-build).
+On the downside, you will have to add this repository to the PYTHONPATH environment variable manually.

 Run the following commands to install the requirements: